gordon801/US-medicare-fraud/README.md

 ![image](https://user-images.githubusercontent.com/62014067/127746139-565c5984-2d8b-4a50-85b1-917bd9cb314f.png)

 ## Conclusion
-The Improved Random Forest performed the best out of all the statistical learning methods with an AUC of 0.9144, and was therefore selected to predict using the unknown dataset.
+The Improved Random Forest performed the best out of all the statistical learning methods with an AUC of 0.9144, and was therefore selected to predict fraudulency status using the unknown dataset.

 ## Output
 Provider_Fraud_Results.csv: Output table consisting of the 975 unknown US Medicare Providers with their predicted fraudulency status and associated fraudulency probabilities.